10 Most Highly-Raved Bak Kut Teh in Singapore 2021

 Ah Hua found bak kut teh to be an effective energy booster with the use of herbs including star anise, cinnamon, cloves, dang gui, fennel seeds and garlic.
 As such, the brand focuses on the health benefits of the ingredients, which they extract by slow-boiling the broth for hours.
-Notably, the soup’s peppery aroma is derived from carefully-sourced Sarawak White Peppercorn.
+Notably, the soup’s peppery aroma is derived from carefully sourced Sarawak White Peppercorns.

 - Order online for delivery, pick-up or dine in

 - Peppery aroma derived from carefully-sourced Sarawak White Peppercorn

 - The broth maximizes health benefits extracted from the herbal ingredients